+Let’s face it, a lack of time is one of the chief concerns most businesses and individuals have when using social media.
 This concern frequently becomes an issue when it comes to content creation.
-Every new social media site or channel that you begin using needs a new source of content to feed it.
+Every new social media site or channel you begin using needs a new content source to feed it.
+Or does it?

-Whitepapers and Case Studies
+2. Whitepapers and Case Studies

 Here’s our own collection of case studies showcasing our expertise and validating our work: